 - The outcomes of primary research methods can be compared with secondary data and help in research design.

-- Secondary data is very useful in establishing an understanding of the research problem.
+- It is very useful in establishing an understanding of the research problem.

-- Secondary data can be used to formulate and test the hypothesis of the research.
+- It can be used to formulate and test the hypothesis of the research.

 - Secondary data which is obsolete is not useful for the research.